 The Effects of Diversification on Portfolio Returns

 Our updated analysis shows how investors’ portfolios have performed overall since GROUNDFLOOR first started offering investments over six years ago.
-As a refresher, or for those readers not familiar with the previous six editions (May 2020, August 2019, December 2018, July 2018, January 2018, and July 2017), the chart below shows the relationship between the number of loans held and the average returns realized for investor portfolios on our platform.
-Each dot represents an anonymous individual investor portfolio containing a number of loans (plotted along the x-axis) that has realized a given annualized rate of return (plotted along the y-axis).
+As a refresher, or for those readers not familiar with the previous six editions (May 2020, August 2019, December 2018, July 2018, January 2018, and July 2017), the chart below shows the relationship between the number of LROs held and the average returns realized for investor portfolios on our platform.
+Each dot represents an anonymous individual investor portfolio containing a number of LROs (plotted along the x-axis) that has realized a given annualized rate of return (plotted along the y-axis).

 For this analysis, we maintained the same method of calculating portfolio returns as we employed previously.
-Like in our past analyses, we calculated portfolio returns by dividing the amount of interest earned for each investment by the amount of principal invested, and then annualizing that figure (dividing it by the number of days the loan was active, then multiplying by 365).
+Like in our past analyses, we calculated portfolio returns by dividing the amount of interest earned for each investment by the amount of principal invested, and then annualizing that figure (dividing it by the number of days the loan corresponding to the LRO was active, then multiplying by 365).
 Each annualized return is then weighted by the amount invested as a proportion of all principal invested in the portfolio.
 Reinvestments are accounted for as new, separate investments.
 Balances held as available cash in GROUNDFLOOR Accounts are not included in the analysis, since they are not invested and can be withdrawn upon demand.

 The Effects of Diversification on Loss Ratios